![]() |

 If you want, you can sprinkle a mixture of equal parts brown sugar and white sugar with a little cinnamon on top.
 (Do it, it's delicious!)

 Ready to bake.
-These have the
+These have the topping on them also. |

 For bread, bake for 45-60 minutes.
 For muffins, bake around 12 minutes (I can't remember exactly how long they took).
 When it's done, a toothpick should come out fairly clean.